How to Write a Letter to Santa Claus (US) / Father Christmas (UK) for Children

-Last update: © Free-Sample-Letter.com
+Last updated on - © Free-Sample-Letter.com

 The tradition of Santa Claus, also known as Father Christmas, comes from a combination of Christian and pre-Christian traditions.
 The character of Santa Claus is based on the historical figure of St. Nicholas, a 4th-century bishop from modern-day Turkey who was known for his generosity and gift-giving.
 Over time, the legend of St. Nicholas merged with other traditions, such as the Dutch figure of Sinterklaas and the English figure of Father Christmas, to create the modern-day character of Santa Claus.